4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 We got a local bus from Yala to Tangalle from the Tissamaharama Bus Station.

-As usual with buses in Sri Lanka, ask the hotel staff for tips and if they know the times that buses depart.
+As usual with buses in Sri Lanka, ask the hotel staff for tips and if they know when buses depart.

-Tangalle [or Tangalla], is a chilled-out coastal town in Sri Lanka that has the benefit of being one of the quieter beach towns in Sri Lanka.
+Tangalle [or Tangalla] is a chilled-out coastal town in Sri Lanka.
+It is also one of the quieter beach towns in Sri Lanka.

 Sri Lanka itinerary | 4 week travel guide